xvzc/SpoofDPI/README.md

 ```
 Usage: spoofdpi [options...]
   -allow value
     	perform DPI circumvention only on domains matching this regex pattern;
     	can be given multiple times
   -cache-shards uint
     	number of shards to use for ttlcache; it is recommended to set
     	this to be >= the number of CPU cores for optimal performance (max 256) (default 32)
   -debug
     	enable debug output
   -dns-addr string
     	dns address (default "8.8.8.8")
   -dns-ipv4-only
     	resolve only IPv4 addresses
   -dns-port uint
     	port number for dns (default 53)
   -doh-endpoint string
     	endpoint for 'dns over https'
   -enable-doh
     	enable 'dns-over-https'
   -fake-https-packets uint
     	number of fake packets to send before the client hello (max 50) (default 0)
     	higher values may increase success, but the lowest possible value is recommended.
     	try this if tcp-level fragmentation (via --window-size) does not work.
     	this feature requires root privilege and the 'libpcap' dependency
   -ignore value
     	do not perform DPI circumvention on domains matching this regex pattern;
     	can be given multiple times. ignored patterns have higher priority than allowed patterns
   -listen-addr string
     	IP address to listen on (default "127.0.0.1")
   -listen-port uint
     	port number to listen on (default 8080)
   -silent
     	do not show the banner and server information at start up
   -system-proxy
-        enable system-wide proxy (default true)
+    	enable system-wide proxy
   -timeout uint
     	timeout in milliseconds; no timeout when not given
   -v	print spoofdpi's version; this may contain some other relevant information
   -window-size uint
     	chunk size, in number of bytes, for fragmented client hello,
     	try lower values if the default value doesn't bypass the DPI;
     	when not given, the client hello packet will be sent in two parts:
     	fragmentation for the first data packet and the rest
 ```
 > If you are using any vpn extensions such as Hotspot Shield in Chrome browser, go to Settings > Extensions, and disable them.